 Next, "rinse" the area with plain water.
-Use a sponge dipped in water and remove all of the soapy residue.
-If you skip this step, the soap can actually attract soil.
-Blot away excess moisture and allow the carpet to air dry away from direct heat.
-Vacuum to lift the carpet pile.
+Use a sponge dipped in water and remove all of the soapy residues.
+If you skip this step, the soap can attract soil.
+Blot away excess moisture and allow the carpet to air dry away from direct heat — vacuum to lift the carpet pile.

 The same cleaning solution and techniques recommended for carpet can be used to remove kiwi stains from upholstery.
 Take extra care not to over saturate the fabric because excess moisture can cause problems in the cushions.